 Reports of Avian Influenza in Dutchess, Ulster

-Dead geese, hawks and crows have been reported across the Hudson Valley over the past several days as another winter with cases of highly pathogenic avian influenza (HPAI) sweeps through the area, in sync with our seasonally-migrating birds.
+Dead geese, hawks and crows have been reported across the Hudson Valley recently as another winter with cases of deadly Highly Pathogenic Avian Influenza (HPAI) sweeps through the area.

-The New York State Department of Environmental Conservation (DEC) confirmed with HVNY that it has received several reports of deceased birds in Dutchess and Ulster Counties so far in 2026.
+Officials with the New York State Department of Environmental Conservation (DEC) confirmed with HVNY that they have received several reports of deceased birds in Dutchess and Ulster counties so far in 2026.

 “DEC Wildlife experts have retrieved samples to send to the state’s laboratory for testing and results are pending.
 Highly Pathogenic Avian Influenza (HPAI) is becoming more prevalent across the state so the likelihood of it being present in these counties is elevated.”

-Residents have reported a large flock of deceased geese near a pond in Clinton Corners, another flock of dead geese on a pond in Millerton, a deceased hawk in a backyard and dead crow off Route 44 in Millbrook.
+Over the past several days, residents have reported a large flock of deceased geese near a pond in Clinton Corners, another flock of dead geese were seen on a pond in Millerton, a deceased hawk in a backyard in Millbrook and dead crow off Route 44.
 The reports follow dozens of dead crows that were found dead behind a shopping center in the Town of Wallkill in Orange County late last month.
 Testing for those crows came back positive for HPAI.

 The DEC did not specify any individual cases or locales where recent suspected HPAI cases have been detected or tested, but said, “The public should strongly consider that groups of birds found deceased are HPAI positive and should follow CDC safety protocols to reduce contact.”